 - Are you healthy enough to have surgery and tolerate lifelong post-transplant medications?

-- Are you willing and able to take medications and follow the suggestions of the transplant team?
+- Are you willing and able to take medications and follow the recommendations of the transplant team?

-If you need a kidney transplant, too, the transplant team will determine whether it's better for you to have the pancreas and kidney transplants during the same surgery, or to have the kidney transplant first, followed by the pancreas transplant at a later date.
+If you need a kidney transplant, too, the transplant team will determine whether it's better for you to have the pancreas and kidney transplants during the same surgery, or to have the kidney transplant first, followed by the pancreas transplant later.
 The option that's right for you depends on the severity of your kidney damage, the availability of donors and your preference.